itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 ## Grammar: The Guidelines of Your System
 A grammar is formed when you apply formal rules to govern the behavior of your elements.

+### Different Types of Guidelines
+There are several types of guidelines that should be included within your design system.
+These include:
+- A formal definition: A brief overview of what you are documenting.
+What is a button?
+This may seem straightforward to you, but being explicit strengthens your language and the overall understanding that your team shares.
+-Usage guidelines: Explain the use of each component.
+Include behavioral rules.
+When should you use placeholder text within an input?
+How do alerts differ from toast notifications?
+These are questions that should be answered when reading your design system.
+- Technical guidelines: Work closely with your engineering team to include any technical guidelines that will aid in the creation and use of a component within your product.
+This could include class names, as well as other options passed via data attributes or JavaScript.
+- Related components: Link related components to help those navigating your system find what they are looking for more easily.